Data-Informed Global Sparseness in Attention Mechanisms for Deep Neural Networks

 \section{Machine Translation Experiments}

 We further test our method on encoder-decoder Transformer models using various translation tasks and the implementation by \citet{ott2019fairseq}.
-We use half-precision floating point (FP16) training.
-We run two sets of experiments on the WMT17 en-de and the IWSLT14 de-en machine translation tasks following the default base Transformer architectures from \citet{ott2019fairseq} (`transformer\_iwslt\_de\_en' and `transformer\_wmt\_en\_de', respectively), and we evaluate on the best model, measured by the highest validation-split BLEU score in the case of IWSLT14 de-en and by the lowest validation loss in the case of WMT17 en-de.
+In all experiments, we use half-precision floating point (FP16).
+We run two sets of experiments on the WMT17 English--German (en-de) and the IWSLT14 German--English (de-en) machine translation tasks following the default base Transformer architectures from \citet{ott2019fairseq} (\texttt{transformer\_iwslt\_de\_en} and \texttt{transformer\_wmt\_en\_de}, respectively), and we evaluate on the best model, measured by the highest validation-split BLEU score in the case of IWSLT14 de-en, and by the lowest validation loss in the case of WMT17 en-de.